arbazkiraak/wildsubcheck/README.md

 * Offset is the value which compare list of response lengths `max_wildcard_len - sub_wildcard_len <= OFFSET`
 * Keep the offset value somewhere btw 70 to 120, it may depends of different domains.
+* Optional: adjust the `timeout` value accordingly, More it will the more time it takes.

 # USAGE: